KCLogistics/railse-pitch-deck/mockup.md

 # Slide 7: Business Model & Go-to-Market

 **Layout:**
-This slide is divided into a header and a two-column layout.
-The header introduces the business model and go-to-market strategy.
-The two columns below describe the revenue engines and the market attack plan.
+This slide is divided into a header, a two-column layout for the playbooks, and a concluding banner for the revenue engines.

 **Content:**